 Buying a Money Order With a Credit Card

 You can buy a money order with a credit card, but it's not the smartest or least expensive option.
-If you decide to use your credit card to buy a money order, you should do it knowing how it will cost you.
-Keep in mind that even though credit card issuers allow you to purchase money orders, your options may still be limited.
+Even though credit card issuers allow you to purchase money orders, there are some drawbacks that are important to consider.

 Money Order Purchases Are Treated as Cash Advances